nayanmjain/SuperMarket-DBMS-Project/README.md

 5. Open the complete project in NetBeans.
 6. In NetBeans check for the JDBC connection in services tab and connect it to the localhost supermarket.
 7. Build and run the program.

+## Programs/softwares needed ?
+   * NetBeans
+   * MySQL WorkBench

+## What this program can do ?
+  It can satisfy the basic needs of a supermarket/shop billing.
+  * Calculating the total
+  * Number of Items
+  * Showing the customer with a total __Max Purchase Amount__.
+  * Showing the customer with a total __Max number of Items bought__.
+  * Showing the customer with a total __Least Purchase Amount__.

+## Frontend of the Program ?
+  The program is completely written in Java Programming Language.
+The frontend is designed using the various Java components which are as available in NetBeans.

+## Backend of the Program ?
+  For the program to connect to the DB.
+MySQL is runned on localhost in the background.
+Used JDBC to connect the database with the program.